ealker/100-days-of-code/log.md

 **Link to work:** [Personal Website](http://www.elliotalker.com) - My personal website is up, but I want to transform it into a Jekyll blog.

 ### Day 1: February 3rd, 2020

+**Today's Progress**: I worked from 15:30 - 17:30 on recreating a smaller project I made quite a while ago - a search webpage for NASA's APOD service.
+Their website is old and you can't search through the results efficiently, but the API is good.
+This was good practice for my JavaScript, and I used Bootstrap for the first time in years.

+**Thoughts**:

+- Date pickers aren't a universally implemented feature on browsers (looking at you Safari).
+- Remember to put scripts before the closing `body` tag and not between the `head` tags.
+They will run before the web page has been rendered.